kadmielp/EpiTelos/README.md

 EpiTelos is a high-fidelity prototype for an AI-augmented personal development application.
 Its purpose is to help users reach their highest potential by combining powerful AI models with deep, personal context from their own lives.

-This application is now ready to be compiled into a native desktop application for Windows, macOS, and Linux using the Tauri framework.

 This project is inspired by the concepts of [Fabric](https://github.com/danielmiessler/Fabric) and [Telos](https://github.com/danielmiessler/Telos).

 ## 🧭 Core Pillars